Getting help with Education

 Specialist Advisory Teacher

 Specialist Advisory Teachers have experience in teaching children with learning problems.
 This teacher may help your child directly or may support teachers in school.
-Specialist Advisory Teachers in Hertfordshire are part of ISL (Integrated Services for Learning) and you can find out more about these services here.
+You can find out more about these services here.

 Named EHC Coordinator

 This person manages the process if you are being assessed for or have a child with an EHC (Education, Health and Care Plan).
 The EHC statutory assessment process is complex and sometimes difficult for parents to understand.
-Make sure that you know the name and contact details of your EHC Coordinator.
+Make sure that you know the name and contact details of your EHC Coordinator – you can find out who your contact is here.